avidnomads/page/index.md

 ---

-#### Codepen projects

-These are smaller projects stored on codepen.io, where you can view and edit the code right in the page by selecting the "Editor View".

 [Particle collision simulation (https://codepen.io/djmot/full/XNQEBy/)](https://codepen.io/djmot/full/XNQEBy/)
 ![particle screenshot](/images/particle.png)

-Run a variety of different particle collision simulations.
+Run a variety of different particle collision simulations built with pure JavaScript.
 Particle collisions are predicted and handled efficiently using a priority queue.

 ---

 [React Game of Life (https://codepen.io/djmot/full/gLObxz/)](https://codepen.io/djmot/full/gLObxz/)
 ![life screenshot](/images/life.png)

-An implementation of Conway's Game of Life using React UI library.
-Try pausing the game and clicking on the board to create a custom pattern and then see how it evolves.
+An implementation of Conway's Game of Life in JavaScript/React.
+Pause the game, create a new pattern, and see how it evolves.

 ---